rybak/VanillaWithFlake/README.md

 - - Zombie Villagers now have a chance to drop *Villager's Map Home* (Village Explorer Map) when killed by a player
 - Removed Saddles from Fishing's Treasure, Abandoned Mineshaft, Desert Temple, End City, Jungle Temple, Nether Fortress, Dungeon and Stronghold Loot tables.
 (It remains in Villager Trades, Villager Buildings and Illager Beast loot tables)

+### Mechanics
+- Added Bad Luck mechanic to Fishing
+- - Fishing a lot in a short span of time exponentially increases your Bad Luck, which makes your fishing loot worse.
+This is to both simulate overfishing in one area and to nerf AFK fishing farms (mainly the latter).

 ### Mobs
 - If a Rabbit picks up a Rotten Flesh at night during a full Moon it will turn into a Killer Bunny
 - Illusioners now spawn in Woodland Mansions, for every 5 Vindicators 1 Illusioner spawns